projectdeltasea/projectdelta/README.md

 The work stream will be up to you as a team.
 The current codebase is a single spaghetti-like 200k-line PHP repo, inherited from outside the company and a perpetual source of mystery even to those who worked on it here.
 The new infrastructure will be modular and as close to purely functional as possible (think service-oriented architecture).
 We think the following will happen:

-1. rewrite of shop core, front end, and everything currently in PHP;
+1. rewrite of shop core, front end, and everything currently in PHP

-2. rewrite of every external solution: activity tracking, inventory management, buying planning, financial reporting...;
+2. rewrite of every external solution: activity tracking, inventory management, buying planning, financial reporting...

 3. build and improve the above, for example by making the shop adapt to the customer with every action they take.